ashiqur0202/ashiqur0202/README.md

 <!---================================================================================================================================================--->

 <h2>I am </h2>
-- I am a highly motivated individual with a strong passion for Data Science, Machine Learning, and Big Data Analytics.<br>
-- I have a solid foundation in statistical analysis, data visualization, and predictive modeling techniques, as well as experience working with large datasets.<br>
-- I hold a Master's degree in Mathematics and Studying a Master’s in Applied Statistics and Data Science and have completed several online courses in Data Science and Machine Learning.<br>
-- I am always seeking to expand my knowledge and stay current with the latest developments in Data Science, Machine Learning, and Big Data Analytics.<br>
+Passionate and motivated data enthusiast with a strong commitment to Data Analysis, Data Science, and Machine Learning.
+Solid foundation in Statistical Analysis, Data Visualization, and Predictive Modeling, complemented by extensive experience with large datasets.
+Holder of BSc, MSc in Mathematics, and a Master's in Applied Statistics and Data Science.
+A continuous learner, I've enhanced my skills through various online courses.
+Currently, I am working in a dynamic role as a Business Associate at 'উপায় (UCB Fintech Company Limited)' where I specialize in Predictive Analytics, Customer Segmentation, and extracting actionable insights from feedback.